tiaak/TiaakPorto/README.md

 # tiaak-sPorto
-this project made for gdsc recruitment requirement
+this project is made for gdsc recruitment requirement